salbadri/Python-Programming--Final-Project/README.md

 # Face Mask Usage

-#### -- Project Status: [Completed]
+#### Project Status: [Completed]

-## Project Intro/Objective
+## Project Introduction/Objective
-The goal of this project is to classify images as a properly fitted mask (Fully covered: mask covers nose and mouth), not properly fitted (partially covered: the nose or the mouth), and not wearing a mask (not covered).
-This is a solo final project (Python Programming)
+The goal of this project is to classify images based on face mask usage into three categories: properly fitted mask (fully covered: mask covers nose and mouth), not properly fitted (partially covered: either the nose or the mouth is not covered), and not wearing a mask (not covered).
+This is a solo final project.

 ### Methods Used
 * Machine Learning
 * Deep Learning
 * Predictive Modeling

 ### Technologies
 * Jupyter

-### used Libraries
+### Used Libraries
 * OpenCV
 * TensorFlow
-* Numpy
+* NumPy
 * Matplotlib

 ## Project Description

 The dataset was obtained from Kaggle ( https://www.kaggle.com/datasets/jamesnogra/face-mask-usage ).
-I partitioned the dataset into 70 % training set, 20 % validation set, 10 % testing set.
-I attached code for data partitioning in a separate ipynb file.
+I divided the dataset into three parts: 70% for the training set, 20% for the validation set, and 10% for the testing set.
+The code for data partitioning is provided in a separate IPython Notebook (ipynb file).

-The original dataset has 4 classes: fully covered, not covered, not face, and partially covered.
-In this project, I used 3 classes, fully covered, not covered, and partially covered to train, validate, and test my CNN.
-I removed the not face class from the dataset.
+The original dataset had four classes: fully covered, not covered, not face, and partially covered.
+For this project, I utilized three classes: fully covered, not covered, and partially covered to train, validate, and test my Convolutional Neural Network (CNN), removing the not face class from the dataset.

-Preprocessing my training set, validation set, and testing set: converted data into an array, using imread from OpenCV.
-I created my labels and features.
-Labels are the target variables (y) that are fully covered, not covered, and partially covered.
-Features (x) that are extracted from the images.
+For preprocessing, I converted the images in the training set, validation set, and testing set into arrays using the imread function from OpenCV.
+I created labels and features, with labels representing the target variables (y) for fully covered, not covered, and partially covered, and features (x) extracted from the images.

-I Normalized features, in the three sets (training, validation, and testing) by dividing by 255.
-Labels, for the three sets (training, validation, and testing) converted to a binary class matrix.
+I normalized the features in all three sets (training, validation, and testing) by dividing them by 255.
+The labels in all three sets were converted to a binary class matrix.

-I built a Convolutional Neural Network (CNN) to classify given images into fully covered, not covered, and partially covered.
-My CNN consists of a stack of 2D convolutional layers with relu activation function, and max-pooling layers interchangeably.
+I constructed a Convolutional Neural Network (CNN) to classify images into fully covered, not covered, and partially covered categories.
+My CNN comprises a stack of 2D convolutional layers with ReLU activation functions and max-pooling layers, alternating between them.

-Filters: size 32 for the first two convolutional layers, and filters of 64 for the last two convolutional layers.
-I tried different filter sizes 32, 64, and 128.
+Filter sizes were set to 32 for the first two convolutional layers and 64 for the last two convolutional layers.
+I experimented with different filter sizes, including 32, 64, and 128.
+The window size used was (3,3), with padding set to "same."
+The activation function used was ReLU.

-Window size: (3,3).

-Padding is the same.

-The activation function: relu activation function.

-Two maxpooling layers were used with a pool size of (2, 2); one layer after the second convolution layer, and another after the fourth convolutional layer.
+Two max-pooling layers with a pool size of (2, 2) were added, one after the second convolutional layer and another after the fourth convolutional layer.

- After the maxpooling layers, a dropout of 0.25 was added.
+Following the max-pooling layers, a dropout of 0.25 was incorporated.

-The last 3 layers of the CNN are a flatten layer and 2 dense layers.
-The flatten layer is a transitioning layer from a 2-dimensional array to a dense layer.
-Dense layer of 512 neurons and activation function: relu.

-Dropout of 0.50.
-The model ends with a Dense layer with 3 neurons (because we have 3 classes), and softmax activation function; softmax as it’s a multiclass classification.
+The last three layers of the CNN consist of a flatten layer and two dense layers.
+The flatten layer serves as a transition from a 2-dimensional array to a dense layer.
+The dense layer comprises 512 neurons with a ReLU activation function and a dropout of 0.50.
+The final layer is a dense layer with 3 neurons (reflecting the 3 classes) and a softmax activation function, which is suitable for multiclass classification.

-I compiled the neural network.
-The loss function is categorical cross-entropy because it is a multiclass classification.
-The optimizer is Adam, and accuracy is the performance metric.
+I compiled the neural network using categorical cross-entropy as the loss function due to the multiclass classification nature of the problem.
+The optimizer used was Adam, and accuracy was chosen as the performance metric.

-I implemented early stopping to prevent my model from overfitting. we monitor validation loss if it is not improving after 5 epochs, stop the training data.
+To prevent overfitting, I implemented early stopping.
+The training process monitors the validation loss, and if it does not improve after 5 epochs, training is halted.

-The CNN model achieved an accuracy of 97.83 % on the test set and a loss of 0.1499.
-I plotted the confusion metric to visualize model performance on the test set.
-We can infer that this model can predict the not covered class with high performance compared to the other two classes.
-And the model can predict a fully covered class with relatively higher accuracy than it can predict a partially covered.
-To further investigate the model, we draw predictions on a single image from each class.
-We found that this model can classify an image of a face from the fully covered class correctly with a likelihood of 99.99%.
-And this model can classify an image of a face from the not covered class correctly with a likelihood of 99.99 %.
-But the model failed to classify partially covered classes.
-Model misclassified an image from the partially covered class as not covered with a likelihood of 99.32 %.
+The CNN model achieved an accuracy of 97.83% on the test set with a loss of 0.1499.
+I also generated a confusion matrix to visually assess the model's performance on the test set.
+It is evident that the model excels in predicting the not covered class, outperforming the other two classes.
+Additionally, the model exhibits relatively higher accuracy in predicting the fully covered class compared to the partially covered class.
+For further investigation, I conducted predictions on single images from each class.
+The model correctly classified an image of a fully covered face with a likelihood of 99.99% and an image of a not covered face with a likelihood of 99.99%.
+However, the model struggled with the partially covered class, misclassifying an image as not covered with a likelihood of 99.32%.

-## bugs/notes
+## Bugs/Notes
-To fix dead kernel issue when fitting the model use the following code:
+To resolve the dead kernel issue during model fitting, please use the following code:

 os.environ['KMP_DUPLICATE_LIB_OK']='True'

-I kept getting error messages informing me that the kernel have died and restart needed.
-The above code solved the problem for me. credit to (https://www.kaggle.com/product-feedback/41221)
+I encountered persistent error messages indicating that the kernel had died and required restarting.
+The provided code resolved the issue for me.
+Credit to (https://www.kaggle.com/product-feedback/41221).

-## Needs of this project
+## Project Requirements

-- data exploration/descriptive statistics
+- Data exploration/descriptive statistics
-- data processing/cleaning
+- Data processing/cleaning